abid-khan/spring-security-rest/README.md

   * [Spring Security](http://projects.spring.io/spring-security/)
   * [Maven](http://maven.apache.org/)
   * [Thymeleaf](http://www.thymeleaf.org/)

+## Solution ##
+In this project, we have classified the whole process into two different categories
+  * Authentication
+  * Authorization

 ### Authentication ###
-In this phase is used to authenticate the user.
-User has to enter valid user name and password to login successfully.
-On successfull login , a authentication token is generated and added in response header.
+This process uses statefull session creation mechanism to authenticate the user and to generate authorization token.
+On successfull login, a authentication token is generated and added in response header.
 In this example/project it is reffered as X-AuthToken.
 This step uses statefull session creation policy.
 This step is tipycally consists of bellow sequence

   * User opens home page and clicks in log in page
   * User provides user name and password and clicks submit button